Phantasmagoria (video game): Effects

 In one of several special effects created by The Character Shop, a model cast of actress Victoria Morsell's head was pulled apart by strings to create the appearance that a demon was ripping the head apart.

 For Phantasmagorias special effects, Sierra sought the professional effects house The Character Shop, headed by senior creature maker Rick Lazzarini.
 The core special effects team for the game consisted of Lazzarini, Michael Esbin and Bill Zahn.
 Lazzarini said making Phantasmagoria was a much faster and more cooperative process than in the film industry.
 Due to the tight filming schedule, most effects had to be done in one shot with no cuts, so there was less margin for error.
 They created the effects for all the death scenes in the game, which included creating assorted body prostheses, burn makeup and what Lazzarini called "gallons of fake blood," which was made of sugar, water and dye.

 Adrienne's head is split open by a swinging pendulum blade in one death scene, an effect that took several hours to set up.
-A fake head was created from a model cast of actress Victoria Morsell's head, with pumps installed to pump fake blood into it, and strings attached to either side so it could be pulled apart.
+A fake head was created from a model cast of Morsell's head, with pumps installed to pump fake blood into it, and strings attached to either side so it could be pulled apart.
 The crew only had one head model, so they had to keep putting it back together and reusing it over and over for each take.
 After filming was completed, the crew put the head back together and took a picture of Morsell with it.

 One scene involved a burning head, which was created by taking a cast of the actor's face, head and body with a plaster, then placing soft rubber over the cast to simulate human flesh.
 It was also treated so it did not release black smoke like a rubber tire when it burned.
 For burn effects placed on the body after the fire, the crew made a sculpture of the wounds, then mounted them onto rubber appliances, which were glued to the actor.
 For Harriet's death scene, in which she is scalped and her brain is visible, makeup artist Cindy Jordan put a cap over actress V. Joy Lee's head and covered it with mortician's wax to make it look bumpy.
 Another special effect involved a spirit that appears in the form of ectoplasm during a séance.
 It was created from cellulose, water and green food coloring.
 It proved difficult to make, and several attempts were made before the right consistency was achieved.
 To create the appearance of it coming out of actress V. Joy Lee's mouth, an eight-foot long hose was attached to the side of her face.
 Project manager Mark Seibert had to suck the fake ectoplasm through the hose to get it in, then during filming he spit it out.
 It took several shots before the take was successful, and it looked so funny during filming that the crew kept laughing during takes.